Assault Attorney San Antonio

-It’s important to understand the difference between misdemeanor and felony assault charges, as each carries its own set of penalties.
-The penalties for misdemeanor assault, for example, include up to but no more than one year in jail, as well as a possible fine.
-With felony assault, however, the punishment can be much more severe.
-A felony is punishable with a sentence of at least two years in prison or much longer, depending on the circumstances of the crime.
+It’s critical to understand the difference between misdemeanor and felony assault charges, as each carries its own set of penalties.
+The penalties for misdemeanor assault, for example, can include up to one year in jail and a possible fine.
+With felony assault, however, the punishment is much more severe.
+A felony can result in a sentence of at least two years in prison, depending on the circumstances of the assault.

-In the state of Texas, individuals charged with felony assault and battery could be facing the following penalties:
+In Texas, individuals charged with felony assault and battery could face the following penalties:

 - First-Degree Felony: 5 to 99 years or life in prison and up to $10,000 in fines